Previda/sapphire-modbot/DEPLOYMENT_READY.md

-# 🚀 Sapphire Moderation Bot - Deployment Ready
+# 🚀 Skyfall Moderation Bot - Deployment Ready

 ## ✅ Current Status: **PRODUCTION READY** - Final Update ⭐

-This document outlines the complete readiness status of the Sapphire Moderation Bot for Raspberry Pi deployment.
+This document outlines the complete readiness status of the Skyfall Moderation Bot for Raspberry Pi deployment.
 All core systems have been enhanced, integrated, and optimized for production use with comprehensive case management and user notification systems.

 **🎉 FINAL UPDATE - December 2024:** All major enhancements completed.
 The bot now features a unified moderation system with case tracking, comprehensive DM notifications, and an integrated economy with Pi-optimized performance.